Digicreon/Dispak/README.md

 Here are the definable variables:
 - **Main configuration**
   - `CONF_PLATFORM`: IF you don't want Dispak to detect the platform, you can set what is the current environment (`dev`, `test` or `prod`).
-  - `CONF_DEFAULT_SECTION`: Rules (actions the Dispak can execute) are listed using the `dpk help` command.
-They are grouped by section.
-Every rules that don't define a specific section are grouped in a `Default` one, and this name can be overridden using the `CONF_DEFAULT_SECTION` variable.
 - **pkg rule**
   - `CONF_PKG_CHECK_URL`: You can ask Dispak to check the return status of the given URL before creating a new tag.
 This is convenient if you have a local page that show the result of your unit tests; if the HTTP status of this page is an error (not equal to 200), the tag is not created.
   - `CONF_PKG_SCRIPTS_PRE`: You can ask Dispak to execute a list of scripts before creating a new tag.